m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 overloaded signatures.
 This is a corner of the language where you aren't going to get much help, but it might be a worthwhile sacrifice for your users.

-What I would urge you to consider is to experiment with findind the right balance between type safety and a user-friendly API.
-You will alway find language limitations for what you are trying to do, but that doesn't necessarily mean you can't find compromises or workaround.
+What I would urge you to consider is to experiment with finding the right balance between type safety and a user-friendly API.
+You will always find language limitations for what you are trying to do, but that doesn't necessarily mean you can't find compromises or workaround.